-Some basic cleaning products might also be useful:
+On our moving home checklist, we’ve included some basic cleaning products that might also be useful:

 Moving house is never easy, but we have got moving house tips for a better, less stressful move.

 Ideally, you don’t want to buy too much furniture before you move into your new home because this will make moving more difficult and potentially more costly.
-These are the bare essentials you need for a comfortable living room:
+We have included on the moving checklist the bare essentials you need for a comfortable living room:

 When choosing the perfect sofa for your space, Anna says: “When choosing your sofa, the first thing to consider is how you’ll use it.
 Do you want somewhere for everyone to gather for movie nights?
 A cosy space to watch your favourite series?
 A loveseat for a reading nook?
 We have a wide range of styles that span spacious corner sofas for leisurely lounging to compact 2-seaters that are ideal for zoning broken-plan living areas.”